|Date||16 August 2018

 'Very helpful to get a better understanding of a director’s role and responsibility.
 Gives good guidance on how to perform this role better.'
 Ralph Zaat - President, Kowa Research Europe Ltd

-Director Training Course Overview - Directors Responsibilities and Director Duties
+Director Training Course Overview - Director Responsibilities and Director Duties

-This 2 day training course is designed for both experienced and newly appointed Company Directors who want to ensure that they know and understand the collective board responsibilities, as well as the individual responsibilities of directors and are complying with all of the relevant laws and regulations, including the Companies Act 2006, as well as applying the highest standards of Corporate Governance in accordance with the 2016 UK Corporate Governance Code.
+This 2 day training course is designed for both experienced and newly appointed Company Directors who want to ensure that they know and understand the collective board responsibilities, as well as the individual responsibilities of directors and are complying with all of the relevant laws and regulations, including the Companies Act 2006, as well as applying the highest standards of Corporate Governance in accordance with the 2018 UK Corporate Governance Code, effective 1 Jan 2019.

-This training course is constantly being updated to always contain the latest issues and includes information on matters that have only come into force in 2018 and therefore first apply to financial years starting on or after 1 January 2018.
+This training course is constantly being updated to always contain the latest issues and includes information on matters that were only published in 2018 and therefore first become effective on 1 January 2019.
 The Chairman of the Board of Directors, along with all other Company Directors, both Executive and Non-Executive Directors, will benefit from this course.

 The training course is delivered by some of the best Corporate Governance tutors in the UK.
 They are heavily involved with Corporate Governance at the highest possible levels and have a wealth of practical experience at their fingertips, as well as outstanding theoretical knowledge.
 The role and responsibilities of Company Board Directors will be comprehensively covered by this course.